Sheetal Sheth: 2005–2010

 In 2005, Sheth starred as Maya opposite Albert Brooks in Brooks' film Looking for Comedy in the Muslim World.
 Brooks conducted an extensive international search for the ideal actor to portray Maya, and says of Sheth, "Once I came across her, I watched everything that I could.
 I didn't care to look at anybody else…I just knew I had to put her in the film."
-The film was shot on location in India (Delhi and Agra).
+The film was shot on location in Delhi and Agra, India.
 Sony Pictures Entertainment originally carried the film, but Brooks parted ways with them when he refused Sony's demand to remove the word "Muslim" from the title.
 The film was picked up and ultimately released by Warner Independent Pictures.

-Following her success in Looking for Comedy in the Muslim World, Sheth won the recurring role of Martina in the NBC TV series The Singles Table, starring opposite Alicia Silverstone and John Cho.
+Following her success in Looking for Comedy in the Muslim World, Sheth appeared in the recurring role of Martina in the NBC TV series The Singles Table, starring opposite Alicia Silverstone and John Cho.
 Six episodes were shot, but the series never aired.
 She also performed in the ensemble The Trouble With Romance and starred in the thriller First Fear opposite Sean Patrick Flanery.

 Sheth's work brought her to the attention of the award-winning writer and director Shamim Sarif.
 Sheth starred opposite Lisa Ray in two lesbian themed films, I Can't Think Straight and The World Unseen, both written and directed by Sarif.
 I Can't Think Straight won more than ten Best Feature awards at film festivals around the world.
 The World Unseen premiered at the Toronto International Film Festival and went on to win four Best Feature awards internationally.
 The World Unseen, which was shot on location in South Africa, also swept the 2008 South African Film and Television Awards, winning eleven SAFTA's (South Africa's equivalent to the Oscars).
 Sheth won three Best Actress awards for her performance in The World Unseen.
-Both movies have achieved cult status, and have earned Sheth a large, loyal fan base for her portrayals of Leyla (I Can't Think Straight) and Amina (The World Unseen).